kelvinho1020/pokedex/README.md

 PokeAPI provides a RESTful API interface to highly detailed objects built from thousands of lines of data related to Pokémon.

 ## Architecture
-Pokedex is based on MVVM architecture and a repository pattern.
+Pokedex is based on MVC architecture.
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/MVC-Process.svg/1200px-MVC-Process.svg.png" align="right" width="21%">